pelekageorgia/color_curve/README.md

  ./color_curve <input_image> <t_value> <g_value> <output_image>
 ```

 - **Running the program in testing mode**: you can run the program in testing mode using the provide test images and test values or you can run your own tests by adding the in src/testing.txt file.
-You can run the program in **tsting** mode as follows:
+You can run the program in **testing** mode as follows:

 ```
 ./color_curve --testing